RExtafa/Telethon-1/README.rst

 Telethon-repl
 ========
-Tekethom version: 1.28.5
+Telethon version: 1.29.3

-- replaced usage of 443 port with 5222 as Replit.com requires for non-http communications.
+- replaced usage of 443 port with 5222 as replit.com requires for non-http connections